 According to Giorgio Grosso, of the Center for Geopolitical Studies and Maritime Strategy, the Chinese approach is now certainly oriented to operations in areas not far from the coasts, as can be understood by analyzing the composition of the forces of the PLAN, which can be traced back to a model "Green water" with reduced projection capacity.
 He then adds that "... the manifest technological and operational superiority of the US Navy, which today would entail the certainty of defeat in a direct confrontation, together with the inability of the Chinese Navy to reach a similar level in the short and medium term, is a factor that has pushed Beijing to think in asymmetrical terms, with substantial investments in those sectors that would allow China to convince the United States that the economic and human cost of a possible military intervention would be too high compared to the benefits (concept closer to Corbettian relative superiority than to the Mahanian sea command ) ... " and underlines that Beijing is in no hurry to raise the level of confrontation, given that the Chinese system allows a continuity of political and strategic action that is difficult to detect in a democratic system.

-When Xi Jimping states that China's maritime strategy is based on building an instrument that is capable of fighting effectively and winning wars, he is most likely thinking precisely of the Taiwanese issue as an immediate goal, but he imagines a much broader theater.
-To achieve its subsequent objectives, however, it will need a fleet that is not only numerically important, but that can support this strategy anywhere in the world.
+When Xi Jinping says that China's maritime strategy is based on building an instrument that is capable of fighting effectively and winning wars, he is most likely thinking precisely of the Taiwanese issue as an immediate objective, but he envisions a much broader theater.
+To achieve his subsequent goals, however, he will need a fleet that is not only numerically important, but that can support this strategy anywhere in the world.
 A goal that does not appear within Beijing's reach for at least the next twenty years.

 However, it is essential to keep vigilance high because the Chinese approach in international relations is now more evident than ever and, should the collective memory show gaps, we have the experience of Hong Kong to remind us of this.